tis-innovation-park/tm-vmm/doc/setup.md

 For more variables see section Configuration syntax below

-* Copy the public ssh key to the machine, e.g
+* Copy your public ssh key to the machine's root account, e.g

-  `ssh-copy-id 192.168.1.2`
+  `ssh-copy-id -p 2256 `

 ## Create an Android client